Many companies thrive with a homogeneous workforce

-Members of a homogeneous team will have an easier time comprehending each other's verbal and nonverbal communications, and will have more shared experiences in common.
+There are many examples of highly successful companies with homogenous workforces.
+Furthermore, members of a homogeneous team will have an easier time comprehending each other's verbal and nonverbal communications, and will have more shared experiences in common.